Public transport and sustainable travel

 Extra bus services during the works

-As part of our commitment to helping reduce the impact of the viaduct works, we are increasing the frequency of the 18 service from Lyde Green to Southmead via the University of the West of England and Parkway Station.
-Services will increase from hourly to half hourly during peak hours in the morning and afternoon from 24 July.
+As part of our commitment to helping reduce the impact of the viaduct works, the frequency of the 10 service between Lyde Green and the University of the West of England will increase from hourly to half hourly during peak hours in the morning and afternoon.
 For a detailed timetable visit www.travelwest.info

 Lyde Green Park and Ride

 We are opening this new facility ahead of schedule in the week commencing 17 July to allow drivers to park on site and make their onward journey using public transport, car sharing or walking or cycling.
 There will be 102 spaces, 16 disabled bays, 24 cycle spaces and one motorcycle bay open for use initially with a further 144 spaces opening shortly.

 The park and ride is located off the A4174 off the Rosary roundabout on Willowherb Road.
 Directional signs are in place along the ring road.

 During the work programme, cyclists and pedestrians will be directed through the contraflow on the ring road.
 They will use an existing shared use footpath over the northern viaduct, which is the same width as the footpath on the southern viaduct.

 The contraflow for cyclists and pedestrians will begin after vehicular traffic has joined the contraflow and end before vehicular traffic rejoins the main carriageway.

 Please note cyclists will be asked to dismount over the viaduct.
 This will be for the shortest section possible, where the footway is at its narrowest, and will prevent risk of injury or accident.
 We are sorry for the inconvenience this may cause but dismounting will be safer for all road users.

 See the orange route on the below contraflow map.